Salpointe's first Kairos retreat was in August 1978. At the conclusion of the 2020-21 school year, we will have celebrated 277 retreats!

 How do I sign up?

+Click here to sign up for Kairos.
 Retreat spots are first-come, first-served based on the date of online registration and when the signed permission slips are received in Campus Ministry.
 The completed, signed permission slip and academic contract signed by all of your teachers are required in order to attend a retreat.
 Questions?
-Email Mrs. B in Campus Ministry at firstname.lastname@example.org or call 520-547-4447.
+Email Mr. Becker in Campus Ministry at firstname.lastname@example.org.
 You can also come into the Campus Ministry offices (Room 602) between 7:30 a.m. and 3:30 p.m. during the school week.

 *Please remember you cannot attend Kairos during your Sports Season.